bloom-1/Project-Grimoire/README.md

 - Created our Git repository and added each other as collaborators
 - Created the files and directories required for the project
 - Implemented the modules needed
+- Did all the 3.1 functions but still need modifications